Financial Aid

 • Not have exhausted your aid eligibility for the current academic year

-• Be making Satisfactory Academic Progress toward your declared program of study
+• Be meeting Satisfactory Academic Progress requirements

 If all of the above are true and you have registered for Summer courses, the Financial Aid Office will automatically determine if you are eligible for the Federal Pell Grant and/or the Pacific Islander Scholarship.
 If you are eligible, you will be sent a notification email.

-If you have not exhausted your Federal Direct Loan eligibility and would like to apply for the Summer term, you must complete and submit a Loan Request Form or email our office from your Hawaii.edu address.
+If you have not exhausted your Federal Direct Loan eligibility and would like to apply for the Summer term, you must complete and submit a Loan Request Form or email our office from your Hawaii.edu account.
 For private loans, you must apply directly with your lender.

 Once the Summer Session has started, your course schedule will be monitored on a weekly basis and your aid and disbursement dates will be adjusted accordingly.
 You are not eligible to receive aid for courses that you drop, withdraw, or repeat more than once after previously earning a passing grade.
 Non-attendance, complete withdrawal and unearned grades (F's) may reduce your aid eligibility.
 We suggest you check with our office before making any changes to your schedule to determine the impact to your awards.